-Hypothesis 1 (Positive Control)
+2.4.2.1 Hypothesis 1 (Positive Control)

-(1a – Positive Control) There will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the multisensory condition compared to the non-illusion condition in both groups.
-(1b) There will be a greater illusory experience in the unimodal visual condition compared to the non-illusion condition for those who experience the unimodal illusion.
+(1a – Positive Control) There will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the multisensory condition compared to the non-illusion condition in the Healthy Group.
+There will also be (1b) a greater illusory experience, measured via a subjective illusory experience questionnaire, in the multisensory condition compared to the non-illusion conditions in the Chronic Pain Group.

 The subjective illusory experience questionnaire will be used as a positive control for the current study.
-Previous research has shown significantly greater illusion strength for multisensory conditions compared to non-illusion conditions, which we will attempt to replicate.
+Previous research has shown significantly greater illusion strength for MS conditions compared to NI conditions, which we will attempt to replicate.
 Questionnaire data will be analysed using JASP (JASP Team, 2022).
-Due to likert scales being used, and therefore the data not being continuous, a Friedman test will be run to compare mean scores from each condition.
-Given significant findings, post-hoc Conover’s tests will be run, with Bonferroni correction for 3 comparisons at an initial alpha of 0.05.
-To identify participants who effectively experience the unimodal visual condition for hypothesis 1b, participants will be included in analysis if their averaged illusion scores on the subjective illusory questionnaire scale for the unimodal-visual condition are greater than 1, in line with previous research using mean subjective embodiment scales (Carey et al., 2019), which will indicate experience of the illusion.
+A one-way ANOVA will be run to compare the dependent variable of median illusion score from each independent condition.
+Given significant findings, post-hoc tests will be run, with Bonferroni correction for 4 comparisons (MS / NI conditions, UV / NI conditions) at an initial alpha of 0.05.
+Subjective data will also be used to identify participants who effectively experience the unimodal visual condition where participants will be included in further EEG analysis if their median illusion scores on the subjective illusory questionnaire scale for the unimodal-visual condition are greater than 50, in line with previous research using mean subjective embodiment scales (Carey et al., 2019), which will indicate experience of the illusion.
+If the positive control is successful in these analyses, then there would be scope to run exploratory analyses between the healthy and chronic pain groups regarding their subjective illusory experiences.

-If Hypotheses 1a is supported: Indicates that the augmented reality manipulations are inducing effective illusions, and shows success of positive control, giving weight to the subsequent EEG and Pain findings.

-If Hypotheses 1a is unsupported: Indicates that the augmented reality manipulations are not inducing effective illusions, and therefore the findings regarding hypotheses 2 and 3 will be called into question.

-Interpretations for hypothesis 1b can be found in the design table.
+Interpretations for hypothesis 1 can be found in the design table (Appendix B).

-Hypothesis 2
+2.4.2.2 Hypothesis 2

-There will be a significant difference in SSEP response when comparing (2a) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2b) unimodal visual illusory resizing to non-illusion in the Healthy Group.
-There will also be a significant difference in SSEP response when comparing (2c) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2d) unimodal visual illusory resizing to non-illusion in the Chronic Pain Group.
+There will be a significant difference in SSEP response when comparing (2a) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2b) effective unimodal visual illusory resizing to non-illusion in the healthy group.
+There will also be a significant difference in SSEP response when comparing (2c) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2d) effective unimodal visual illusory resizing to non-illusion in the chronic pain group.
+Finally, (2e) there will be a significant difference when comparing healthy to chronic pain participant’s baseline NI SSEP responses.